pepegar/courses-and-presentations/slides-md/pfp/00-intro.md

 # Course introduction.
 Important dates

-- October 21st: Midterm 1
-- November 19th: Midterm 2
-- November 26th: Workgroup assignment is sent out (you'll have some days to work on it)
+- Session 10th: Workgroup assignment is sent out (you'll have some days to work on it)
-- December 13th: Individual assignment is out (you'll have some days to work on it)
+- Session 13th: Individual assignment is out (you'll have some days to work on it)
-- December 16th: Final exam
+- Session 15th: Final exam

 # Course introduction